Oxford, Worcester and Wolverhampton Railway: Bourton-on-the-Water branch

-The OW&WR obtained an Act in 1859 to build a branch line from Chipping Campden Junction to Bourton-on-the-Water.
+The OW&WR obtained the Oxford, Worcester and Wolverhampton Railway Act 1859 (22 & 23 Vict. c. lxxvi) to build a branch line from Chipping Campden Junction to Bourton-on-the-Water.
 Morton Peto was the contractor, and the line opened on 1 March 1862.
 It was 8 mi in length and had one intermediate station serving Stow-on-the-Wold, although that station was inconveniently sited for its community.

-Severn Valley Railway
+Severn Valley Line

-In 1853, a nominally independent company, sponsored by the OW&WR, obtained its authorising Act to construct the Severn Valley Railway, from Hartlebury on the OW&WR through Bewdley, Bridgnorth and Ironbridge to Shrewsbury.
-Further Acts were secured in 1855 and 1856 amending the route, and construction did not begin until 1858.
+In 1853, a nominally independent company, sponsored by the OW&WR, obtained its authorising act of Parliament, the Severn Valley Railway Act 1853 (16 & 17 Vict. c. ccxxvii), to construct the Severn Valley Railway, from Hartlebury on the OW&WR through Bewdley, Bridgnorth and Ironbridge to Shrewsbury.
+Further acts were secured, the Oxford, Worcester and Wolverhampton Railway (Improvements and Branches) Act 1855 (18 & 19 Vict. c. clxxxi), and the Oxford, Worcester and Wolverhampton Railway (Extension of Time) Act 1856 (19 & 20 Vict. c. cxxxvii), amending the route, and construction did not begin until 1858.
 At 40 miles in extent, it was the longest OW&WR branch, and it finally opened to traffic on 1 February 1862, by which time the OW&WR had amalgamated into the West Midland Railway.
 There was considerable, and diverse, industry on the route which was much stimulated by the railway from the outset.
 Later, weekend leisure and tourism also featured heavily, especially from 1900 to 1950.

 The south-facing connection at Hartlebury proved to be a significant limitation, and the Great Western Railway constructed a route leading north-east from Bewdley to Kidderminster, which opened on 1 June 1878.

 Stourbridge Extension Railway

-In 1860, the Stourbridge Railway was authorised to build a railway line between Stourbridge and Cradley Heath.
-The following year the Stourbridge Extension Railway Act authorised an extension of that to join the LNWR main line at Galton Junction, and in 1862 a further extension was approved to reach the Great Western Railway line at Handsworth Junction.
+In 1860, the Stourbridge Railway was authorised by the Stourbridge Railway Act 1860 (23 & 24 Vict. c. xciv) to build a railway line between Stourbridge and Cradley Heath.
+The following year the Stourbridge Railway Extension Act 1861 (24 & 25 Vict. c. ccxxi) authorised an extension of that to join the LNWR main line at Galton Junction, and in 1862 a further extension was approved to reach the Great Western Railway line at Handsworth Junction.
 The line was opened to Cradley Heath with an intermediate station at Lye, on 1 April 1863.
 That portion was worked by the West Midland Railway, and when that company was absorbed into the Great Western Railway the GWR took over the working.
 On 1 January 1866 the line was opened to Old Hill and throughout on 1 April 1867.
 The line had formidable gradients and banking of heavy goods trains was commonplace.
 The Stourbridge Railway was absorbed by the GWR on 1 February 1870.